 An important concept to understand is that "CMS" is an umbrella term that encompasses two distinct parts: the CMS and Page Designer:

-- The CMS is your community site's navigation- and page-management tool; it's what you use to add and remove pages and edit page properties.
+- The CMS is your Thrive Community's navigation- and page-management tool; it's what you use to add and remove pages and edit page properties.

 - Page Designer is what you use to edit a page's layout and content.